 - Class B – speed, cannabis, codeine, ketamine and some amphetamines

-- Class C – anabolic steroids, khat, and GHB
+- Class C – anabolic steroids, khat and GHB

 What is classified as ‘possession of a controlled substance’?

-Possession of a controlled substance is when someone is found holding drugs, whether it be in your pockets, belongings, car or home.
-However, it’s not just whether you are physically holding the drugs, you are considered to be in possession if you are in control of the drug.
+Possession of a controlled substance is when someone is found holding drugs, whether it be in your pocket, belongings, car or home.
+However, the offence does not just occur if you are found to be physically holding the drugs – you are considered to be in possession if you are in control of the drug.

-- Amount of drug
+- The amount of the drug

-- History of offences, if any
+- Previous history of offences, if any

-- Class of substance
+- The class of the substance

 - Your intent to supply or not

 Of course, this explanation may not be believed and every case is considered on its merits.
-But, if for example, you have a Class A drug but believe it to be a Class C drug, you are still in possession of the controlled drug even though you may have been mistaken as to its legal class or characteristics.
-It’s still a punishable offence and pleading ignorance would not be a defence.
+If, for example, you have a Class A drug in your possession but you believe it to be a Class C drug, you are still in possession of the controlled drug even though you may have been mistaken as to its legal class or characteristics.
+It’s still a punishable offence and pleading ignorance would not be a valid defence.

-What are the protocols for specific substances?
+What are the protocols for specific controlled substances?

-Class B and C
+- Class B and C drugs

 What happens when you are caught in possession of a controlled substance?